-^e standard NF EN 10083 assumes greater resistances.
-In the current state of knowledge, it is recommended to only use these through an ATE or ETE, or after a test programme.
+^e standard NF EN ISO 683 assumes greater resistances, notably in Part 2.
+In the current state of knowledge, it is recommended to only use these through an ATE or ETE, or after a testing program

 ^f i.e., shall have been subjected to a certification of compliance in regard to the ASQPE technical requirements for prestressing tendons.